ashhhlynn/recipe-project/README.md

 ## Description

-A content management application for recipes created with a Redux & React JavaScript frontend and Ruby on Rails backend.
+A content management application for recipes with five ingredients or less.
+Created with a Redux & React JavaScript frontend and Ruby on Rails backend.
 Users can share recipes, rate and review recipes, and add recipes to a personal favorites list.
 Styled with Semantic UI React and CSS.

 ## Functionality